WHAT’S IN THIS REVIEW?

 Its premium plan does come better equipped with advanced encryption and security measures that make it more reliable for obfuscating firewalls.

 Platforms & Devices

 Hola VPN is available on a variety of different platforms and devices, with an emphasis on browser versions for freemium users.
-Linux support is nowhere to be seen, but they have catered for mobile users with Android and iOS apps.
+Linux support is nowhere to be seen, but they do offer Windows, Android, and iOS apps.

 - Microsoft Edge

 They note that the Opera browser add-on operates as a standard VPN service, and is not part of the Hola VPN peer-to-peer network.
 (This means that it uses the traditional methods of a VPN to connect a user to a website, rather than the P2P network employed by the app.)

 Apps tend to allow for more functionality, along with added privacy features that are missing with the free version.

 You can use Hola VPN Premium with the following devices: